antelle/keyboard-auto-type/README.md

 ## Strings

-The library accepts 32-bit wide characters as `std::u32string` or `char32_t`, the conversion is up to you.
+The library accepts 32-bit platform-independent wide characters in form of `std::u32string` or `char32_t`, the conversion is up to you.
 In some places, such as window information, it will return `std::string`, these strings are in UTF-8.

 ## C++ standard